puppetlabs/puppet-docs/source/puppet/4.3/reference/modules_installing.markdown

 By default, the tool won't uninstall a module that other modules depend on, or whose files have been edited since it was installed.

 * Use the `--force` option to uninstall even if the module is depended upon or has been manually edited.
+* Use the `--ignore-changes` option to uninstall the module while ignoring and overwriting any local changes that may have been made.

 ### Errors